-We account for joint ventures that do not meet consolidation criteria using the equity method.
+We account for joint ventures and other equity investments that do not meet consolidation criteria using the equity method.
 We reflect earnings (losses) recognized under the equity method in the consolidated statements of income as "Earnings (losses) from equity method investments."
-We recognize dividends received from joint ventures as a reduction in the carrying amount of the investment and not as dividend income.
+We recognize dividends received from equity method investments as a reduction in the carrying amount of the investment and not as dividend income.
+When an equity method investee executes derivative transactions that have cash flow hedge accounting treatment, we recognize our share of the OCI in our consolidated balance sheet.
 We assess and record an impairment of our equity method investments in earnings for a decline in value that we determine to be other than temporary.